 Typically, cybersecurity has been the concern of security professionals.
 In recent years, this has started to change.
-As cyberthreats are ever-increasing, you could be under attack any time soon.
+As cyber threats are ever-increasing, you could be under attack any time soon.
 A cyberattack could negatively impact not only the company’s financials but also its reputation.
 Just think about the news when customer data is leaked.

 Thus, cybersecurity has become a board-level and C-level concern.
 Everyone in the leadership team must understand what the consequences could be.
-Working on prevention makes a lot more sense than trying to minimise the damages.
+Working on prevention makes a lot more sense than trying to minimize the damages.

 Make sure that your CFO understands that investing in cybersecurity could pay off quickly if it means that you have prevented an attack.